risty/SonarLogApi/README.md

 Command takes all frames from input.sl2.
 At the next step it takes frames from channel 0 with frame index from 10 to 509 and delete GPS coordinates from it .
 And finally it save frames to two files with "sl2" and "cvs" format.

+Depth Ajust.
+There are situations where the depth in one log is necessary to ajust to the depth in another log.
+"ConsoleLogConverter.exe -i BaseDepthPoints.sl2 -d pointsForAdjust.sl2 -o cvs"
+Command takes all frames from BaseDepthPoints.sl2 and pointsForAdjust.sl2 files.
+At the next step it finds nearest points at two sequences and calculate depth difference between em.
+After that it add difference to each pointsForAdjust.sl2 frame.
+Finally it contact two sequences and save frames to file with "cvs".

 Also you can combine modes.